Birding Hotspots Cuba

 Other Info

-There are a lot of birds but even more mosquitoes.
+There are a lot of birds, but even more mosquitoes.
 Bring repellent and be prepared to get eaten.

-Seeing the Bee Humminbird is worth the trip.
+Seeing the Bee Hummingbird is worth the trip.
 Travelling to Cuba is like travelling back in time to the 1950s.
 Be sure to spend at least a few days in Havana, soaking up the culture and the traffic jams of old cars.

 Accommodation is available in the town of Playa Larga.
 Ask around for someone who has a room to rent.
-Guides are available on the Guides page.

 (M) Write a review